 Being in a “green” environment has several health advantages that are critical to emotional and mental well-being.
 The importance of spending time in nature as a child cannot be overstated.
 Exploring stimulates children’s natural interest in the world around them, allowing them to learn more about it.

 Children who are physically active who spend children in nature on a regular basis are healthier, calmer, and more balanced.
+Even in the digital age, getting kids outside is very healthy!

 Encourage Independent Play